chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Clear the selection:

-* Click anywhere not on a note bar, or
+* Click anywhere on the score backbground not on a note bar, or press the Escape key.
-* Press the Escape.

 Select a single note:

-* Start on the background near it and drag a yellow rectangle around it.
-* You can't select a single note by clicking directly on its head as this toggles it between being a target or non target note.
+* You might expect that you would select a single note by clicking directly on its head.
+However it's more useful to define this action as toggling a note between target and non-target status, which is something that's done frequently.
+* Therefore to select a single note, which is rarely necessary, drag the yellow rectangle around it as described above.

 ## Note Information Viewer